NakhlehLab/MaCroDNA/README.md

 **gurobipy Installation**

-First, Gurobi need to be installed.
+First, Gurobi needs to be installed.
 The academic license is free.
 The installation instructions for Gurobi are

 | OS      | Instruction |